CasparVelsen/recaught/README.md

 ## Document your trips and catches

 Open the app and quickly enter data about your last fishing trip.
-From water and weather data to your cathces, enter every single detail of your fishing trip.
+From water and weather data to your catches, enter every single detail of your fishing trip.
 Save your experience with recaught to always remember them.

 ## Fish smarter with recaught